RugbyClubRanks/rugbyclubranks.github.io/_posts/2023-09-09-World-Cup-Projections.md

 # Knockouts

-And here's the predictions for the knockout stages.
+And here are the predictions for the knockout stages.
 Note that these predictions do incorporate any results that would happen to allow these teams to advance - for example, if Samoa were to reach a Quarterfinal, they likely would have had to defeat England and/or Argentina, and the future predictions would integrate this new, higher level of performance.
 This is extremely visible in the breakdowns of possible quarterfinal matchups.
-If Ireland were to meet New Zealand in the quarterfinals, one team would have to win their pool and the other team would have to be the runner up in the other pool.
-If Ireland wins the pool and the All Blacks are a runner up, Ireland has a nearly 71% chance to win (Ireland would likely have had to beat both South Africa and Scotland, while New Zealand likely lost to France).
-But if Ireland are the runners up and New Zealand topped their pool, the Irish have only a 42% chance to win that same matchup.
+If Ireland were to meet New Zealand in the quarterfinals, one team would have to win their pool and the other team would have to be the runner-up in the other pool.
+If Ireland wins the pool and the All Blacks are a runner-up, Ireland has a nearly 71% chance to win (Ireland would likely have had to beat both South Africa and Scotland, while New Zealand likely lost to France).
+But if Ireland are the runners-up and New Zealand topped their pool, the Irish have only a 42% chance to win that same matchup.

 |              | Reach Quarterfinals   | Reach Semifinals   | Reach Final   | Win Final   | Reach Bronze Final   | Win Bronze   |
 |:-------------|:----------------------|:-------------------|:--------------|:------------|:---------------------|:-------------|